15 Incredibly Heart-Healthy Foods

 Leafy Green Vegetables Heart Healthy Recipes

-In particular, they’re an excessive source of vitamin K. Which assists in protecting your veins and promoting proper clotting of blood.
+In particular, they’re an excessive source of vitamin K. This helps protect your veins and promote proper clotting of blood.

 They’re also great in dietary nitrates, which have been revealed to decrease blood pressure (BP).
-Also, decrease arterial toughness and improve the task of cells coating the blood vessels.
+Also, reduce arterial toughness and improve the task of cells coating the blood vessels.

 Some studies have also discovered a connection.
 It is between increasing your ingestion of leafy green vegetables and a lower danger of cardiac disease.